kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 * We can describe complex pipelines and thus reduce the overall resource consumption.

 Disadvantages:
+* Potential overhead because complex pipelines must be split into multiple simple pipelines, each having its own buffer.
 * Users can increase the resource consumption by adding `rewrite_tag` filters with a buffer.

 ### Scenario 3: All Log Pipelines use the same base-tag